 If conjunctivitis is allergic, additional tests and studies will be carried out to identify specific allergens.

-Methods for treating conjunctivitis in a child
+Methods of treating conjunctivitis in a child

 Table.
-Treatment of various forms of conjunctivitis
+Treatment of different forms of conjunctivitis

-Varieties of the diseaseTreatment methodsIllustration
+Types of diseaseTreatment methodsIllustration

 If conjunctivitis develops as a complication of another disease, the treatment program is supplemented with drugs that are effective in combating the underlying disease.